ejasquith/kendal-chess-club/README.md

 ## Find Us Page

 The Find Us page contains details of the club venue's address and reiterates meeting times, as well as displaying an embedded Google Maps frame.

+Google Maps doesn't correctly find the venue, hence the discrepancy between the given address and the address displayed by Google.

 ![A screenshot of the Find Us page, showing the address details and Google Map](docs/images/screenshots/find-us-full.png)